Funded Trader Earns $10k Payout!

 How much time have you dedicated to studying?

 On average, 60 hours a week.
 Even during grad school.
-I was studying for my exam until midnight and then studying trading from midnight until 7 am.
+I was studying for my exam until midnight and then studying simulated trading from midnight until 7 am.

 What do you wish you did differently, concerning your studies?